NVIDIA/NeMo/docs/source/asr/results.rst

 The model cards on NGC contain more information about each of the checkpoints available.

 The tables below list the ASR models available from NGC.
-The models can be accessed via the :code:``from_pretrained()`` method inside the ASR Model class.
+The models can be accessed via the :code:``from_pretrained()`` method inside the ASR model class.
 In general, you can load any of these models with code in the following format:

 .. code-block:: python

   import nemo.collections.asr as nemo_asr
   model = nemo_asr.models.ASRModel.from_pretrained(model_name="<MODEL_NAME>")

-Where the model name is the value under "Model Name" entry in the tables below.
+Where the model name is the value under the ``Model Name`` entry in the tables below.

 For example, to load the base English QuartzNet model for speech recognition, run: